wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how_to_distribute_analytics_to_multiple_redis_shards.md

 6. **Use a Separate Analytics Store**: For high analytics traffic, you can opt to use a dedicated Redis cluster for analytics by setting [enable_separate_analytics_store]({{< ref "tyk-oss-gateway/configuration#enable_separate_analytics_store" >}}) to true in the Tyk Gateway configuration file (tyk.conf) and specifying the separate Redis cluster configuration under analytics_storage.
 7. **Review and Test**: After implementing these changes, thoroughly review your configurations and conduct load testing to verify that the analytics traffic is now evenly distributed across all Redis shards.

-By following these updated steps, you can enhance the distribution of analytics traffic across the Redis shards, which should lead to improved scalability and performance of your Tyk deployment.
+By following these updated steps you can enhance the distribution of analytics traffic across the Redis shards.
+This should lead to improved scalability and performance of your Tyk deployment.